qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

   * :guilabel:`Display dataset`: e.g., for the "bed elevation" dataset which is not time aware
-  * extract a particular date time: the dataset matching the provided time is rendered and stay fixed during map navigation.
+  * extract a particular date time: the dataset matching the provided time is rendered and stays fixed during map navigation.

-.. note:: You can add dataset group to a mesh layer with the same name, but not from the same URI.
-Dataset group names are automatically renamed to "Original Name_Number".

 .. _meshsymbology: